Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation

 \subsection{Discussion}

-The results for certified detection and certified recovery can be found in Table \ref{tab:det} and Table \ref{tab:rec} respectively.
-In Table \ref{tab:det} we see that for certified detection the column masking (Figure \ref{fig:det_col}) achieves better results than row masking in all settings.
-For all models we can certify around 60\% of pixels on ADE20K and 50\% on COCO10K.
-We also achieve 63.68 and 36.05 cmR for the big and all classes respectively on COCO10K with Senformer.
-In Table \ref{tab:rec} we see that for certified recovery the column masking ($T=2$, see Section \ref{section:input_masking}) achieves the highest results in all settings.
-However, row masking that also satisfies $T=2$ achieves worse results than the ones for $T=3,4$ on ADE20K.
-This suggests that not only the fraction of the image that is visible but also the mask structure affects the certification performance of \textsc{Demasked Smoothing}.
-For the recovery task, we also observe that majority voting achieves 24.79 mIoU on ADE20K and 30.44 on COCO10K compared to the original model values of 53.08 and 49.13 respectively.
-For Senformer on ADE20K we can on average certify almost 50\% of the pixels and achieve cmR of 41.78 and 13.23 for big and all classes respectively.
+In Table \ref{tab:input_masking}, we compare different masking schemes proposed in Section \ref{section:input_masking}.
+Evaluation of all the models with all the masking schemes is consistent with these results and can be found in Appendix \ref{appendix:additional_experiments}.
+We see that column masking achieves better results in both certification modes.
+Effectiveness of column masking for classification task was also empirically observed by \cite{levine}.
+We attribute the effectiveness of column masking to the fact most of the images in the datasets have a clear horizont line, therefore having a visible column provides a slice of the image that intersects most of the scene background objects.

+In Table \ref{tab:drs_comparison_main}, we extend Derandomized Smoothing (DRS) proposed by \citet{levine} for certified recovery in classification to the segmentation task and compare it to our method Direct adaptation requires training a model that is able to predict the full image segmentation from a small visible region.
+Since it is not clear what architectural design and training procedure would be needed for that, we consider two alternative baselines.
+DRS-S predicts the segmentation directly from the masked image and DRS-E uses our inpainting method to first reconstruct the image and then obtain the segmentation.
+See the implementation details in Appendix \ref{appendix:drs_comparison}.
+DRS with column smoothing performs poorly on the segmentation task, which emphasizes the need for specific masking schemes.

+In Table \ref{tab:results}, we evaluate our method with column masking on different models.
+For certified detection we can certify more than 60\% of the pixels with all models on ADE20K and more than 46 \% on COCO10K.
+False alert ratio on correctly classified pixels is around 20\%.
+In certified recovery, we certify more than 44\% pixels on ADE20K and more than 28\% pixels on COCO10K.